getify/You-Dont-Know-JS/types & grammar/ch4.md

 **Why!?**

-The most well-known case is `document.all`: an array (object) provided to your JS program *by the DOM* (not the JS engine itself), which exposes elements in your page to your JS program.
+The most well-known case is `document.all`: an array-like (object) provided to your JS program *by the DOM* (not the JS engine itself), which exposes elements in your page to your JS program.
 It *used* to behave like a normal object--it would act truthy.
 But not anymore.

 `document.all` itself was never really "standard" and has long since been deprecated/abandoned.